-Standards
+B. Standards

 - 1. The site plan shall be reviewed and approved by the Planning Commission upon finding that: - i.
-The site meets the requirements of this Code; - The proposed development does not create adverse effects on public utilities, roads, or sidewalks; - iii.
-Pedestrian and vehicular areas are designed for safety, convenience, and compliment adjacent site design;
+The site meets the requirements of this Code. - ii.
+The proposed development does not create adverse effects on public utilities, roads, or sidewalks. - iii.
+Pedestrian and vehicular areas are designed for safety, convenience, and compliment adjacent site design.

-- Site design, architecture, signs, orientation, and materials are consistent with the City's Master Plan objectives and the design of the neighboring sites and buildings; - v.
-Landscaping, lighting, dumpster enclosures, and other site amenities are provided where appropriate and in a complementary fashion; and - vi.
+- iv.
+Site design, architecture, signs, orientation, and materials are consistent with the city's master plan objectives and the design of the neighboring sites and buildings. - v.
+Landscaping, lighting, dumpster enclosures, and other site amenities are provided where appropriate and in a complementary fashion. - vi.
 Site engineering has been provided to ensure that existing utilities will not be adversely affected.

-C. Required Information
+Required Information

-- The following information shall be included on the site plan for final review, unless waived by the Planning Commission.
-The site plan shall be to a reasonable scale and indicate: - Two complete sets of plans or sketches for Zoning Administrator review and a digital set for Planning Commission review that show the placement of any buildings or other structures, delineates a perimeter line encompassing all proposed activities, identifies the location and extent of the Shoreline Mixed Use District, and proposed land changes including plantings; - ii.
-Seal of architect and/or engineer who prepared plans. - iii.
-An appropriate descriptive legend, including north arrow, scale, legal description and the names and addresses of the architect or engineer responsible for the preparation of the site plan. - iv.
-The existing (and proposed) zoning. - v.
-Location and size of all structures (including location of entrances and loading points). - vi.
-All outside dimensions of each structure, its distance from the property lines, its area and its height. - vii.
-With multiple-family residential proposals, the number and location of onebedroom units, two-bedroom units, etc., and include typical floor plans with square feet of floor areas. - viii.
-Recorded and measured dimensions of all lot lines and location and design of all lots. - ix.
-Adjacent property's structures, uses, zoning and other significant features of the community, within 100 feet of property (using a location sketch). - x.
+- The following information shall be included on the site plan for final review, unless waived by the planning commission.
+The site plan shall be to a reasonable scale and indicate: - i.
+Seal of architect and/or engineer who prepared plans. - ii.
+An appropriate descriptive legend, including north arrow, scale, legal description and the names and addresses of the architect or engineer responsible for the preparation of the site plan. - The existing (and proposed) zoning. - iv.
+Location and size of all structures (including location of entrances and loading points). - v.
+All outside dimensions of each structure, its distance from the property lines, its area and its height. - vi.
+With multiple-family residential proposals, the number and location of onebedroom units, two-bedroom units, etc., and include typical floor plans with square feet of floor areas. - vii.
+Recorded and measured dimensions of all lot lines and location and design of all lots. - viii.
+Adjacent property's structures, uses, zoning and other significant features of the community, within 100 feet of property (using a location sketch). - ix.
 Location of all existing and proposed drives and parking areas including types of surfacing, parking layout and dimensions.